Red Hat OpenShift deployment guide #

 Platform (OCP) client for your platform from the OpenShift mirror

-is done, you are ready to install the operator in OCP4.
+/usr/local/bin.
+Once this is done, you are ready to install the

 Using your administrator login for Red Hat OCP, log in to the OCP web console and click Operators > OperatorHub in the left-hand menu.